Updated: 30th June 2021

 12. Changes to this agreement

-a) If we intend to make changes to the terms of this Agreement, we will give you at least 2 months written notice before the changes come into effect unless the changes are required due to a change in relevant legislation or regulations and we are prevented from giving you 2 months’ notice.
+- We will give you at least 2 months written notice before any other changes we make come into effect unless the changes are required due to a change in relevant legislation or regulations and we are prevented from giving you 2 months’ notice.
 In those circumstances, we will give you as much written notice as possible.

-b) Notices and the up-to-date version of this Agreement will always be available on the Website.
+- Notices of future changes and the up-to-date version of this Agreement will always be available on the Website.
+You should check our website regularly for such notices and changes.

-c) When we notify you of a change to this Agreement, you will have the right to terminate the Agreement without charge prior to the change taking effect.
+- When we notify you of a change to this Agreement, you will have the right to terminate the Agreement without charge prior to the change taking effect .
 If you do so, we will refund your Available Funds in the Card Account in accordance with Section 10 (Your Right to a Redemption).

 13. Packages, fees and limits